jorgemspereira/Classifying-Geo-Referenced-Photos/README.md

 # Classifying Geo-Referenced Photos and Satellite Images for Supporting Terrain Classification

-The source code presented in this repository leverages the [keras.io](http://keras.io/) deep learning library (combined with [scikit-learn](https://scikit-learn.org/stable/), and other machine learning libraries) to test the usability of the DenseNet neural architecture (Huang et al. 2017) to classify images regarding the presence of a flood, and the severity of that same flood.
+The source code presented in this repository leverages the [keras.io](http://keras.io/) deep learning library (combined with [scikit-learn](https://scikit-learn.org/stable/), and other machine learning libraries) to test the usability of the DenseNet neural architecture (Huang et al. 2017), and also the EfficientNet model (Tan et al. 2019), to classify images regarding the presence of a flood, and the severity of that same flood.

     @inproceedings{huang2017densenet,
         author    = {G. Huang and Z. Liu and L. v. d.
 Maaten and K. Q. Weinberger},